-7. Desired Outcome Please briefly explain what you would consider to be e a satisfactory resolution to your complaint.
-8. Declaration n this form is complete and represents an accurate and true reflection nat the submission of a falsified claim or documentation constitutes ant members of the University to the extent necessary for any complained about or about whose services I have complained.
-I authorize the investigating officer to consider this for University to the extent necessary for the considerati orm and any relevant information held by the Windsor on of my complaint.
-I give permission for the University to seek verification this complaint. on of the authenticity of any statements or evidence provided with Student signature: Date; states of the states
+7. Desired Outcome

+Please briefly explain what you would consider to be a satisfactory resolution to your complaint.

+8. Declaration

+All information and documentation provided in/with this form is complete and represents an accurate and true reflection of the situation that led to my appeal.
+I understand that the submission of a falsified claim or documentation constitutes an offense.

+I agree that my complaint may be disclosed to relevant members of the University to the extent necessary for any investigation, including any individuals who I have complained about or about whose services I have complained.

+I authorize the investigating officer to consider this form and any relevant information held by the Windsor University to the extent necessary for the consideration of my complaint.

+I give permission for the University to seek verification of the authenticity of any statements or evidence provided with this complaint.

+Student signature:

+Date;